Have you heard of the Kyo-kuromontsuki dyeing, which is used to dye the Kimono worn in Japanese traditional weddings and other celebratory events?

 The traditional black dyeing industry is on the verge of collapse.

-In order to popularize Kyo-kuromontsuki dyeing, in addition to existing kimono fans, we would like to encourage consumers who are unfamiliar with the dyeing method to pick up our products and learn about the benefits of the dyeing because we think it is necessary.
+In order to popularize Kyo Kuromontsuki Zome, in addition to existing Kimono fans, I would like to encourage consumers who are unfamiliar with this dyeing technique to pick up our products and learn about the benefits of it.
+We hope that this tradition will survive.

 We would like to change this current situation by leveraging the knowledge and experience we have cultivated in the fashion industry both in Japan and around the world to create products that make a variety of customers think, “It's cool!” and “I want to wear it!”.